H-1B Employees

 At times, an immigration officer at the port of entry may give an H-1B worker an extra 10 days beyond the expiration of the H-1B petition when readmitting them from a trip abroad.
 This is solely at the discretion of the officer and is NOT a grace period that is authorized by regulation for all H-1B workers.

 An immigration officer also may readmit an H-1B worker for less time than their H-1B petition is valid for, due to the expiration date of the passport.
 It is essential for you to be conscious of how long you are admitted for when you re-enter from a trip abroad.
-If this occurs, it is imperative that you come to the OIS to provide this information and receive advice.
+You should check your I-94 after every entry.
+If your end date is curtailed, it is imperative that you alert OIS by email and seek advising.
 An H-1B worker is authorized to remain in the United States and work until the expiration of their I-94 or H-1B petition, whichever is earliest.
 Failure to extend your status by the expiration date can have very serious consequences for H-1B workers.

 240-Day Rule